 FIGHTING AGAINST SOFT PLASTICS

 For the last five years, the Soft Plastics Recycling Scheme has been operating out of a number of The Warehouse stores around the North Island.
 The number of participating stores will double to 27 across the country, including seven in the South Island.

 From August 2019 to July 2020 alone more than 4.6 million pieces of single use soft plastic, equating to approximately 29.19 tonnes, has been collected and diverted from landfill.
 This includes items such as bread bags, frozen food bags, toilet paper packaging, confectionery and biscuit wrap, chip bags, pasta and rice bags, courier envelopes, sanitary hygiene packaging, squeeze pouches and basically anything made of soft plastic which can be scrunched into a ball.
 Waste collected through the programme is recycled into a range of items such as cable covers, garden edging and fence posts for vineyards.

 A RECYCLING INITIATIVE TARGETING POST-CONSUMER WASTE

-The recycling programme will be initially trialled at three Auckland The Warehouse stores in Silverdale, Albany and Manukau.
+The recycling programme will be initially trialled at three Auckland The Warehouse stores.